sollq/sollq/README.md

 # Welcome to My Profile! 👋

 ## About Me
 Hey there!
-I'm passionate about crafting innovative software solutions using the latest technologies in the .NET ecosystem.
+I'm Senior C# Developer with 6 years commercial practics.

 ## What I'm Working On
 - 🖥️ .NET Core & .NET Framework Development